PankiHoy/FastFoodSimulation/README.md

 for them to be prepared and delivered to a pickup counter.
 After placing an order a customer waits on the order to be announced before picking it up and proceeding to the dining area.

+The user stories that make up this app center around four distinct roles:
+  • User - the end user using the application
+  • Customer - the simulated Customer
+  • Order Taker - the simulated Order Taker
+  • Cook - the simulated Cook
+  • Server - the simulated Server